polarfish/kalah/README.md

 # Kalah
-Kalah game implemented as a web application (built with Spring Boot)
+The game of Kalah in a form of a web application (built with Spring Boot)

 ### Game rules